What is lapse?

-Your local graduate research administrator will contact you approximately three months from the date your lapse period is due to end, as a reminder to submit your thesis.
+Your local graduate research administrator will contact you approximately three months prior to the end of your lapse period as a reminder to submit your thesis.

 Preparing for thesis submission

-Your goal during your period of approved lapsed candidature is to submit your thesis for examination.
-Please keep in mind you need to complete these two tasks while working on the final draft of your thesis.
+The goal for your period of approved lapsed candidature is to submit your thesis for examination.
+However, you need to complete the following two tasks prior to submission.